UCLATALL/actions/validate-book-yaml/README.md

 As part of the course build, there are a series of content validations that are run before persisting the changes.
 The current validations that are checked with this Action are described below, however, they are all checked again during the build process along with other more fine-grained errors.
 The checks here are just to prevent problems from being committed to the repositories.

-- At least one `*.book.yml` file should be present.
+- At least one `*.book.yml` file must be present.
-- Book file should be a valid YAML.
+- Book file must be a valid YAML.
-- Book `name` should be present.
+- Book `name` must be present.
-- Book `name` should not be repeated in the same course version.
+- Book `name` must not be repeated in the same course version.
 - Book `sortOrder` must be present and be a valid integer.

 ## Automatically update version and date